H. A. Brendekilde: Most famous work

-This painting is regarded the most important, social realistic painting in Denmark.
-And it has had a great influence.
+This painting is regarded as one of the most important, social realistic painting in Denmark.
+Moreover it has had a great influence.

 Influence internationally

 Edvard Munch

 Brendekilde's most famous painting is Udslidt (Worn Out).
 He painted it for the World Exposition in Paris 1889, the 100 years celebration of the French Revolution.
 In the catalogue it is called Au Secours.
 It was exhibited in Copenhagen 1890, Munich 1891 (Zu Hülfe) and Chicago 1893 (Worn Out).
 Since then it has been permanently exhibited at Brandts in Odense.
 Worn Out was again exhibited in Groningen and in Munich in 2012 and 2013.
 This painting is monumental (207 x 270 cm) and in the centre a woman is screaming over a dead man, worn out due to hard labour in the still feudal and poor, rural society.
 Edvard Munch had several Danish friends and he often visited and stayed in Copenhagen.
 One of his good, Danish friends, the painter Johan Rohde, accompanied him to the great Exhibition of Nordic Painters in Copenhagen in 1888, when Brendekilde was represented with 5 paintings, among these his large and almost impressionistic Forår (Spring), a painting of a forest with anemones and a young couple and mounted in one of his impressive arts and crafts frames.
 Munch had two paintings at this exhibition.
 In those years Munch was in his naturalistic-impressionistic period and he must have seen Brendekilde's big and magnificent paintings.
 In Paris 1889 Brendekilde was represented by Worn Out and three other paintings, and Munch had one painting at this exhibition.
 Edvard Munch lived in Paris and visited the World Exhibition several times.
 Brendekilde also visited the exhibition.
 The paintings of both artists were in the same building “Palais des Beaux Arts” first floor.
 Worn Out was in the room “Denmark” and Munch's painting Morning is in the room “Norway”.
 The same entrance led to these two rooms, and there was no door between them.
 Thus Munch could not avoid seeing Worn Out, the monumental painting with ”the scream” in the centre.
 Worn Out even received a silver medal.
 One must remember that through all his life Munch suffered from fear of death.
 His mother and sister died in 1868 and 1877 and his father died in November 1889, at the same time when he saw Worn Out with the dead man and his wife screaming.
 From now on Munch may have seen Worn Out one or two times more as well as printed copies and have discussed it with his friends or Rohde in Denmark.
 Worn Out was exhibited in Copenhagen in 1890.
 It is not certain but possible that Munch visited this exhibition.
 In Munich 1891 Brendekilde was represented by Worn Out (German Zu Hülfe) and one of his Winter Landscapes.
 He received a gold medal.
 Munch had 3 paintings at this exhibition.
 It is doubtful but possible that Munch visited this exhibition.